atenearesearchgroup/uncertainty-datatypes-python/uDataTypes/Libraries/python/UserGuide.md

 returns the derived opinion of $A$ about $X$, i.e., $[A:X]=[A;B]\otimes[B:X]$.
 This operation follows the defintion given in [Jøsang's book](https://link.springer.com/book/10.1007/978-3-319-42337-1) (Section 14.3.2).

-We also provide the alternative defintion of the discount operator given by [Hardi et al.](https://www.hindawi.com/journals/wcmc/2018/1073216/) that uses the degree of belief instead of the projection of the opinion to compute the discounted opinion:
+We also provide the alternative defintion of the discount operator given by [Hardi et al.](https://www.hindawi.com/journals/wcmc/2018/1073216/), which uses the degree of belief instead of the projection of the opinion to compute the discounted opinion:

 - ``b_X.discountB(trustOfAonB: sbool) -> sbool``